Contributing to the delinquency of a minor is a criminal offense in Nevada. Specifically, this is defined as causing a child under the age of 18 to:

 - Letting a child watch TV all day is not contributing to them leading an immoral life.

 Just because a child has undesirable habits does not make them delinquent.
-If police may have hastily arrested someone on NRS 201.110 charges, the criminal defense attorney would gather evidence to show that nothing the defendant did rose to the level of contributory delinquency.
+If police may have hastily arrested you on NRS 201.110 charges, we would gather evidence to show that nothing you did rose to the level of contributory delinquency.

 Police may be over-zealous in arresting adults who appear to be contributing to child delinquency but are really just exercising their rights to inflict reasonable punishment.
-For example, it is perfectly legal in Nevada for parents and guardians to punish children by:
+For example, it is perfectly legal in Nevada for you to punish your children by:

 - sending them to their room,